socprime/the-prime-hunt/README.md

 The fields that have been added manually are stored as the `the-prime-hunt--extension--watchers` key in the local storage of your browser (developer tools > Application > Local Storage > your security platform).
 If you delete the value of the key (right-click > Delete), only the default fields are used again.

 5. You can also select multiple results by setting the checkboxes next to them.
 In this case, bulk action buttons appear at the extension’s footer:
 - Click the **Copy** button to copy the selected accounts/assets to the clipboard
 - Click the **Include** button to include the selected accounts/assets in the search
 - Click the **Exclude** button to exclude the selected accounts/assets from the search
 - Click the **Show All Events** button to search for all events that involve the selected accounts/assets
 - Click the **Search At** button and select a CTI source to analyze the selected accounts/assets.
-Default options include VirusTotal, VirusTotal Enterprise, and Anomali.
+Default options include VirusTotal, VirusTotal Enterprise, Anomali, EchoTrail, and Ultimate Windows Security.
 You can customize or remove any menu item, add your OpenCTI credentials, or add a new integration in **Search Settings**

 ![Bulk action buttons](.readme/bulk-action_buttons.png)